oVirt/ovirt-site/source/feature/inclusterupgrade.html.md

 What is currently missing?

-*   Check if someone wants to pause a VM while an upgrade is happening
+*   Host OS detection could be a little bit more improved
-*   Check if someone wants to configure a VM in a way which binds it to a specific host
+*   Some scheduling policies like CPU policies, Memory policies are not part of the InClusterUpgrade policies but they should be.

-1. Install hosted engine from <http://jenkins.ovirt.org/job/ovirt-engine_master_build-artifacts-el6-x86_64_no_spm_testing/43/>
+1. Install hosted engine from <http://jenkins.ovirt.org/job/ovirt-engine_master_build-artifacts-el6-x86_64_no_spm_testing/45/>
 2. Set 'CheckMixedRhelVersions' to 'false' with \`engine-config\` for your verison.
 For instance when upgrading from 3.5 to 3.6 set it to false for 3.5.
 3. Restart the engine
 4. Set the predefinde InClusterUpgrade policy on the cluster